omegahm/DBP2P/README.md

 DustyTuba is here to ease this connection setup, and at the same time, offer other solutions to getting the identity of the actors in the bluetooth connection.

 ## Getting started is halfway done
+If you just want to use the library (and not develop on it), you should download the all-included zip-file [DustyTuba.zip](https://github.com/omegahm/DBP2P/tree/master/DustyTuba.zip).

 ![Copy folders](https://github.com/omegahm/DBP2P/raw/master/Documentation/copy-folders.png)

 In order to use DustyTuba, you need to include the three folders: `libs`, `res`, and `src` into your own project.